Toussaint and Texas Tech host Oklahoma State - WTOP News

 Stillwater, Oklahoma; Tuesday, 8 p.m.
 EST

-BOTTOM LINE: Texas Tech visits the Oklahoma State Cowboys after Joe Toussaint scored 21 points in Texas Tech’s 81-70 victory against the West Virginia Mountaineers.
+BOTTOM LINE: Texas Tech plays the Oklahoma State Cowboys after Joe Toussaint scored 21 points in Texas Tech’s 81-70 win over the West Virginia Mountaineers.

 The Red Raiders are 9-7 in Big 12 play.
-Texas Tech has a 4-1 record in games decided by 3 points or fewer.
+Texas Tech scores 75.9 points while outscoring opponents by 6.5 points per game.

 Oklahoma State is shooting 44.6% from the field this season, 1.7 percentage points higher than the 42.9% Texas Tech allows to opponents.
-Texas Tech averages 75.9 points per game, 3.8 more than the 72.1 Oklahoma State allows to opponents.
+Texas Tech has shot at a 45.3% rate from the field this season, 0.3 percentage points below the 45.6% shooting opponents of Oklahoma State have averaged.

-TOP PERFORMERS: Javon Small is shooting 43.5% and averaging 14.5 points for the Cowboys.
-John-Michael Wright is averaging 3.0 made 3-pointers over the last 10 games for Oklahoma State.
+TOP PERFORMERS: Javon Small is averaging 14.5 points and 4.3 assists for the Cowboys.
+John-Michael Wright is averaging 13.2 points over the last 10 games for Oklahoma State.

-Pop Isaacs is averaging 15.8 points and 3.5 assists for the Red Raiders.
-Darrion Williams is averaging 15.1 points over the last 10 games for Texas Tech.

 LAST 10 GAMES: Cowboys: 4-6, averaging 71.5 points, 30.5 rebounds, 12.1 assists, 6.4 steals and 2.3 blocks per game while shooting 43.8% from the field.
 Their opponents have averaged 76.7 points per game.